Skip to content

 Memory Buffer mem.cached Resource Utilization

-Closely monitor available memory usage because RAM contention can lead to paging and performance degradation.
-Ensure the machine has enough RAM to meet your workload.
-Persistent low memory availability can cause segmentation faults and other severe issues.
-Remedies include increasing physical memory or enabling memory page merging if possible.
+It is important to closely monitor the usage of available memory because contention for RAM will inevitably lead to paging and performance degradation.
+To keep the machine running smoothly, ensure it has enough RAM to meet your workload.
+Persistent low memory availability can lead to segmentation faults and other serious issues.
+Remedies include increasing the physical memory capacity in the system, or enabling memory page merging if possible.

 4 Disk Monitoring